Hundreds in Yonkers participate in ALS Ice Bucket Challenge in honor of Pat Quinn - NewsBreak

 More than 350 people with ice-cold buckets of water gathered at Yonkers Raceway Empire City Casino on Sunday.
 Sen. Kirsten Gillibrand, who’s worked on legislation to ensure funding for research, was in attendance.
 ALS patient Brandon Smith and his family were also there.

-“It means a lot to us and to all the families who have members with ALS,” Christy Ann Smith, Brandon’s wife, told PIX11 News.
+“It means a lot to us and to all the families who have members with ALS,” Christy Ann Smith, Brandon’s wife, told abc27 sister station PIX11 News.

 Chanting, “We won’t stop till we find a cure for ALS,” five-gallon buckets of icy cold water were dumped on 350 people’s heads, all in the name of ALS awareness.